wesbasinger/bottleboys/en/template_including/README.md

 </html>
 ```

 That's it!
+The include functions will piece all the parts of our website together for us.
+Now, when we start making new pages, we only have to change the middle part of the page, the body, or the div with class `content container`.
 Check if your website is still working properly. :)